Sahel, Tunisia

-The Tunisian Sahel (الساحل) or more precisely the Central East Tunisia Region is an area of central eastern Tunisia and one of the six Tunisian regions.
-It stretches along the eastern shore, from Hammamet in the north to Mahdia in the south, including the governorates of Monastir, Mahdia and Sousse.
+The Tunisian Sahel (الساحل) or more precisely the Central East Tunisia is an area of central eastern Tunisia and one of the six Tunisian regions.
+It stretches along the eastern shore, from Bouficha in the north to Melloulèche in the south, it includes 3 governorates: Sousse, Monastir and Mahdia.
 Its name derives from the Arabic word sāḥil (ساحل), meaning "shore" or "coast".

 The region's economy is based especially on tourism and it contains the second-biggest airport in Tunisia: Monastir Habib Bourguiba International Airport.

 Geography

 The Sahel extends inland to the hills which protect the low plains of the coast and are covered in olive plantations; the region's low rainfall is compensated for by the atmospheric humidity.

 Since antiquity, it has formed a clear geographic unity with its own unique demographic and economic characteristics.
 Today it consists of the governorates of Sousse, Monastir and Mahdia.

 Its geographic area is quite large: about 140 km from north to south and varying between twenty and sixty kilometres east to west.
 The total area is around 6600 km2, 4.02% of the total surface area of Tunisia.